Four successful release were done to date.

 Exhilaration in motion best describes the reaction of Autumn the cheetah when she sped from her cage to explore her new home at the Emdoneni Cheetah Project in Hluhluwe.

 Born in captivity in 2007, Autumn – originally called Elsie Jane – was raised by Lente Roode at the Hoedspruit Endangered Species Centre and Emdoneni Cheetah Project bought her from them.
-She has successfully produced a litter of 3 cubs on an exchange program with Cheetah Experience.
-Storm, the last cub is now at the project.
+Three of her off spring are roaming free today.

 The Emdoneni Cheetah Project started in 1997 with three cheetahs.
-Passionate about wild cats, Emdoneni Cheetah Project owners Louis & Cecilie and Louis Nel keep small numbers of Serval, Caracal, African Wild Cats and Cheetahs for education and breeding purposes.
+Passionate about wild cats, Emdoneni Cheetah Project owners Louis & Cecillie keep small numbers of Serval, Caracal, African Wild Cats and Cheetahs for education and breeding purposes.
 Surplus cats are released back into the wild.
 All the cats are fed a daily balanced diet with added supplements such as calcium and minerals.
 Feeding sessions are open to the public for viewing every day.